MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 Users' ability to grant RSC permissions varies based on resource types and access modes.
 The following are the types of RSC permissions for an app:

 * **Delegated context RSC permissions**: Any user authorized to install an app in a specific scope has the right to grant any RSC permissions requested by the app in that specific scope.
 For example, if regular members are allowed to install an app inside a team, then they also have the authority to grant delegated RSC permission to the app in that specific team.
-The following are additional constraints apply for the user to be able to grant RSC permission
-  * In the case of a team, based on the policy, anyone who is authorized to install an app
+  * In the case of a team, any user of the team who is authorized to install an app.
-  * In the case of a chat, anyone can access.
+  * In the case of a chat, the user must be a member of the chat.
 * **Application context RSC permissions**: In addition to the user being authorized to install apps in that scope, the following additional constraints apply for the user to be able to grant RSC permission to access data in app-only mode:
   * In the case of a team, the user must be an owner of that team.
   * In the case of a chat, the user must be a member of the chat.